 KentuckyOne Health to sell Jewish Hospital, other Louisville facilities

-Financially struggling KentuckyOne Health said Friday it plans sell its Louisville facilities, including Jewish Hospital, the Frazier Rehab Institute, Sts.
-Mary & Elizabeth Hospital and Jewish Hospital Shelbyville.
+KentuckyOne Health announced Friday that it is selling most of its Louisville facilities, including Jewish Hospital, Sts.
+Mary & Elizabeth Hospital and Frazier Rehab Institute, among other facilities in Louisville and elsewhere in the state.

 Comments